OSGeo/libgeotiff/README.md

 Archived releases can be found on the [GitHub releases page](https://github.com/OSGeo/libgeotiff/releases) or the [OSGeo archive page](http://download.osgeo.org/geotiff/)

-To ask questions and to follow release announcements, subscribe at the [mailing list](https://lists.osgeo.org/mailman/listinfo/geotiff) or open an [issue](https://github.com/OSGeo/libgeotiff/issues)
+To ask questions and to follow release announcements, subscribe at the [mailing list](https://lists.osgeo.org/mailman/listinfo/geotiff).

+You can also report [issues](https://github.com/OSGeo/libgeotiff/issues) (do not use issue tracker for questions)

 ## Dependencies